dRAT3/acidrunner-py/README.md

 AcidRunner is a benchmarking/testing framework designed for testing and benchmarking APIs with a focus on LLM APIs.
 I use it to test chains of prompts.
 But you could just as well test it to stress test APIs.
-Your imagination is the limit.
+Or use it to generate synthetic data.

 For now only async tests/benchmarks are supported.